-- 1. The beam must be tested as a simply supported span of 20 ft, centerto-center of bearing.
-It cannot be longer than 22 ft overall.
+- 1. The beam must be tested as a simply supported span of 18 ft, center-tocenter of bearing.
+It cannot be longer than 20 ft overall.
 It may have any cross-sectional shape but the top surface must be flat and horizontal along the entire span. - 2.
-The beam shall be designed for dead load plus TWO applied service (UNFACTORED) live loads (LL) of 10 kips (that is, in equations under section 5.3 in ACI 318-14, LL = 10 kip each).
-This corresponds to factored live loads of 16 kip at each loading point.
+The beam shall be designed for dead load plus TWO applied service (UNFACTORED) live loads (LL) of 10 kip (that is, in equations under section 5.3 in ACI 318-14, LL = 10 kip each).
+This corresponds to factored live loads of 16k at each loading point.
 The beam must not crack under service live load of 10 kip at each point (20 kip total service live load). - 3.
-The beam shall be loaded by applying two point loads, symmetrically, at 4 ft spacing as shown in the figure.
-The loading mechanism must apply the loads equally at all points.
-Use of a single jack and spreader beams to create the loads is permitted.
+The beam shall be loaded by applying two unsymmetrical point loads, as shown.
+The loads are 3 ft apart.
+One load is applied 5 ft from one support and the other is 10 ft from the opposite support.
+The loading mechanism must apply the loads equally at both points.
+Use of a single jack and a spreader beam to create two loads is permitted.

-- 4. Bearing pads and/or bearing plates, not exceeding 6 in. in length (along the span), may be used at supports and/or under the load. - 5.
-Load and midspan deflection shall be measured. - 6.
+- 4. Bearing pads and/or bearing plates, not exceeding 6-in. in length (along the span), may be used at supports and/or under the load. - 5.
+The load may be measured at each point or, if a spreader beam is used, the total load applied to the spreader beam may be measured.
+Report load as the TOTAL applied load (sum of two point loads).
+Midspan deflection must be measured. - 6.
 The beam must resist load primarily through flexure.
 Trusses, arches, and other nonflexural members are prohibited. - 7.
 The beam must be made primarily of concrete: cement, coarse aggregates, fine aggregates, and water.
 Pozzolans, fibers, lightweight aggregates, and admixtures are permitted.
-Ultra-high-performance concrete as defined in publication FHWA-HRT-11-038 is permitted. - 8.
+UHPC is permitted. - 8.
 Longitudinal tension reinforcing shall be pretensioned and/or post-tensioned.
 Nonprestressed or prestressed top steel is allowed.
 Embedded or partially embedded steel sections are not allowed.
 Bar or mesh may be used for shear reinforcement.
 Reinforcement must be completely embedded in the beam and meet applicable spacing and cover requirements. - 9.
-All materials must be commercially available; no experimental materials are allowed.
-Steel plates may be used as bearing plates and/or as anchorage plates for post-tensioning steel only.
+All materials must be commercially available.
+No experimental materials are allowed.
+Steel plates may only be used as bearing plates and/or as anchorage plates for post-tensioning steel.
 Steel plate may not be used as any type of reinforcement or for confinement. - 10.
-All entries must meet the provisions of ACI-318-14 or the seventh edition of the PCI Design Handbook for a precast/prestressed beam, interior exposure.
+All entries must meet the provisions of ACI-318-14 or the 8th edition of the PCI Design Handbook for a precast/prestressed beam, interior exposure.
 International entries must meet the equivalent specifications for their respective country and must state which specification was used. - 11.
-Entries that, in the opinion of the judges, are obviously impractical, are an attempt to circumvent the rules, or are of very poor quality may be disqualified. - 12.
-If an entry fails to meet some aspect of the rules, the judges may, at their option: - a.
-Disqualify the entry entirely - b.
-Allow the entry to stand, but award zero points in the categories where the violation occurred
+Entries which, in the opinion of the judges, are obviously impractical, attempts to circumvent the rules, or are of very poor quality may be disqualified. - 12.
+If an entry fails to meet some aspect of the rules, the judges may award "0" points in the categories where the violation occurred.